astorDev/nist/dotnet/logging/docs/req-resp.md

 public class NotEnoughLevelException : Exception;
 ```

 By default for `NotEnoughLevelException` ASP .NET Core will roughly interrupt the request and return `InternalServerError`.
-Let's create a error object instead.
-Probably the easiest way to achieve it is by using `Nist.Errors` nuget package.
+Let's create an error object instead.
+Probably the easiest way to achieve it is by using the `Nist.Errors` nuget package.
 To install it we'll use the following command

 ```shell
 dotnet add package Nist.Errors
 ```

-And map our exception to the corresponsing errors:
+And map our exception to the corresponding errors:

 ```csharp
 app.UseErrorBody<Error>(ex => ex switch {